Blog

 Fixed Income, Currency, and Commodity Markets

-Fixed Income: Core bonds, measured by the Bloomberg Aggregate Index traded lower as U.S. Treasury yields moved higher over the last five days.
+Fixed Income: Core bonds, measured by the Bloomberg Aggregate Index, traded lower after reversing a week-to-date gain as U.S. Treasury yields — alongside developed market bond yields — moved sharply higher to end the week, with 10‑year U.K. Gilts at 4.93%, the highest level since 2008.

 Economic Weekly Roundup